chuckbag/net/README.md

 - [Media Connectors](MORE/Other/physicalMedia.md): Everything from vampire taps to QSFP28 ports
 - [ICAO Alphabet Codes](MORE/Other/icao-alphabet-codes.md): The International Civil Aviation Organization code for the alphabet.
 - [UN/LOCODE](http://www.unece.org/cefact/locode/service/location.html): UN Codes for countries and cities/towns
-- Datacenter Info: What is the difference between T1/T4, what should you look for when selecting, what questions should you ask?
-- Datacenter Tiers: What's the difference between a T1 and T4 Datacenter?
+- [Datacenter Tiers](MORE/Other/datacenter-tiers.md): What's the difference between a T1 and T4 Datacenter?
 - [Racking, Wiring, and Tracking Equipment Properly](MORE/Other/Racks/README.md).
 How to build/layout cabinets properly
 - [Diagramming tools](MORE/App/diagramming-tools.md): couple of ways to document a wiring topology.
-- Google Sites.  some (few) hints on using google sites

 ## Network Resources:
 - [IEEE OUI's](http://standards.ieee.org/regauth/oui/index.shtml)